 Other items such as batteries, aerosols, and cleaning products are stored in the warehouse and in the buildings where they are used.
-Drums of oil and glycol and a limited number of cylinders are stored in the warehouse as shown on the FOX-3 Site Plan Drawing.
+Drums of oil and glycol and a limited number of cylinders are stored in the warehouse as shown on the FOX-3 Site Plan Drawing (see page 9 of attachment "Q3 - FOX-3 Site Description").